We want to pool together our specialties and do research, recording, photography and filming trips across the country and abroad.

 - We’re currently working on funding for our next focus which is the Old Wycombe Railway that ran from Maidenhead to Princess Risborough, and on to Kennington Junction just outside Oxford.

-- This will be produced in a series of films, radio shows and a photography project, starting with the first two episodes being edited right now.
+- This will be produced in a series of films, radio shows and a photography project, starting with the first five episodes being edited right now.

 - We will explore the plight of the colony of bats in the tunnel in Horspath, giving you the chance to help.